amomic/fault_exploitation/README.md

-Implementation by Anamarija Momnic and Stasa Mandic.
+Implementation by Anamarija Momic and Stasa Mandic.
 Framework by Daniel Kales (Information Security IAIK TUGRAZ)